gazbert/bxbot/README.md

 configured by default to delegate public API calls to the [`BitstampExchangeAdapter`](./bxbot-exchanges/src/main/java/com/gazbert/bxbot/exchanges/BitstampExchangeAdapter.java).
-It simulates the private API (order management) calls; it's good for testing your initial setup and paper trading, but you'll eventually want to send live orders to the exchange!
-You'll still need to configure your API credentials for Bitstamp because the adapter makes an authenticated API call to get the buy/sell fees from the [/balance](https://www.bitstamp.net/api/#account-balance) endpoint.
+It simulates the private API (order management) calls; it's good for testing your initial setup and ``paper trading, but you'll eventually want to send live orders to the exchange!

 The configuration below shows how to live-trade with Bitstamp: